ryanfmurphy/add_comment/README.md

 Example usage at shell prompt
 -----------------------------
 ```
-notes "#todo Call that cool person I met at that party"
+add notes "#todo Call that cool person I met at that party"
 ```